 Fiber helps your digestive system and sweet potatoes have plenty of it.
 Fiber might also support heart health and lower your risk of certain conditions.17

+Berries might be the most obvious way to sweeten your food naturally.
 Adding berries to your meal-plan can bring extra sweetness.
-Blueberries, raspberries, and blackberries have incredibly high antioxidant content — especially when compared to other fruits.18
+Not only that, but blueberries, raspberries, and blackberries have incredibly high antioxidant content — especially when compared to other fruits.18

 All you need to give you an idea of how nutrient-rich berries can be is to take a quick look at the nutritional value of one cup of blackberries:

 Vitamin K: 36% of your daily recommended value